Wharton School: Development

 Classes in business and finance abounded at the Wharton School, but it lacked in any other areas of business interest.
 Edmund J. James, with a doctorate from the University of Halle in Germany, reinvigorated the school's curriculum, starting classes on political finance and administration.
 Later in 1885, James argued for redesigning the course of study at Wharton with elements of German higher education.
 He wanted to include training in banking, railroading, merchandising, manufacturing, and other similar branches, and expand the course's length to four years from the initial three.
 Joseph Wharton in November 1893 pledged an additional $75,000 to the school in order to implement James' ideas in the school's curriculum.
 A more comprehensive study plan was then rolled out.
 Between 1895 and 1915, James started teaching at Wharton the new fields of finance and management as they were developing in the business world.
 The Wharton School improved its reputation from a bunch of academic "misfits," and some of its alumni rose in the U.S. business world.
 During this period, the school continued to attract additional faculty members and expand its research programs.

 Wharton began awarding MBA degrees in 1921.
+The first woman to earn an MBA at Wharton was Alma K. Ledig, in 1931.
 In 1942, during World War II, in the same fashion of other schools, Wharton's full-time faculty dropped dramatically from 165 to 39 by 1944.
 According to school historians, members of the faculty were called upon for special posts.
 In 1959, Wharton adopted the curriculum that is now taught in most major business schools: the program was changed with liberal arts education doubling to almost half of the curriculum.
-In 1974 the social sciences department, along with the rest of universities liberal arts programs, was moved to the newly University of Pennsylvania School of Arts and Sciences.
+In 1974 the social sciences department, along with the rest of the university's liberal arts programs, was moved to the newly created University of Pennsylvania School of Arts and Sciences.
 Since then, Wharton faculty have focused exclusively on various aspects of business education.

 Official historical names of the institution include the Wharton School of Finance and Economy, from 1881 to 1901, and the Wharton School of Finance and Commerce, from 1902 to 1971.

 The Jay H. Baker Retailing Center at Wharton was permanently endowed by alumnus Jay H. Baker in 2010.
 It is an interdisciplinary industry research center which was originally established in 2002.
 The center brings together retail leaders, faculty, and students to discuss the opportunities and challenges of retailers.
 The Baker Retailing Center also hosts an annual CEO Summit in New York City.